-Elf is a goofy comedy starring Will Ferrell as, well, an elf on the hunt for his biological dad.
+A super goofy comedy starring Will Ferrell as, well, an elf on the hunt for his biological dad.
 It’s fun, it’s festive, and it’s totally ridiculous at times (but not in a Vanessa Hudgens playing three different versions of herself a la The Princess Switch kind of way).
 Go watch it, already!

 Christmas With The Kranks

-A feel-good holiday film about a couple who try to skip Christmas (!), only to have their best plans ruined when their daughter decides to come home at the last minute.
+A feel-good holiday film about a couple who try to skip Christmas (!), only to have their best plans ruined when their daughter decides to come home at the very last minute.
 It’s light and fun, exactly what you need when you’re busy after a long day of shopping for Tricky People.

 The Nightmare Before Christmas